ebeshero/digitalStorytelling/schedule_2017.md

 * Make a digital illustration, either still or animated, that combines words (written or spoken) with image elements.

-     * A [good example](https://craftygrrrlblog.wordpress.com/2016/01/31/the-frustrations-of-crocheting/) made by a student
+     * A [good example](https://craftygrrrlblog.wordpress.com/2016/01/31/the-frustrations-of-crocheting/) made by a student.

      * [Suggested apps for "meme generation"](https://dailytekk.com/the-6-best-meme-generators-and-apps-of-2015/), a layering of memorable text over image.

-      * Check Pitt's [Software for Students](http://technology.pitt.edu/category/software-for-students/) and see if you can afford the discounted Adobe Creative Suite.
+Check Pitt's [Software for Students](http://technology.pitt.edu/category/software-for-students/) and see if you can afford the discounted Adobe Creative Suite.

  * Create something with a voice clip.
 Use Adobe Voice?
 Or some other tool.